What Are DP Charges? Meaning, Example & How They Work

 These charges are fixed and are not the same as stamp duty, brokerage fees, and others.
 Hence, you must pay the same percentage of charges whether you sell 10 or 100 shares.

-Who Levies DP Charges?
+Who Charges DP Charges?

 Since you have the basic knowledge of what are stock DP charges, now let us understand who levies these charges.
 Depositories like the Central Depository Services (India) Limited (CDSL) and National Securities Depository Limited (NSDL) and their participants levy these charges as their source of revenue.